 If you are considering purchasing outdoor lighting look into solar lamps.
 They are inexpensive and don’t require electricity.
 This will save significant energy.
 It also ensures that there is no need to wire lights outdoor.

 Start paying attention to your energy consumption.
 Unplug the charger for your iPod and XBox when they are not in use.
-Chargers for devices like phones, music players, computers and others use small amounts of power any time they are in an outlet, even if you aren’t charging anything.
+Chargers for laptops, mp3 players, cell phones and other devices use power when they’re plugged in.
+This happens regardless of whether you’re using the device or not.

-Consult a technician for more information about switching to biodiesel heating if your home currently uses oil for heating.
+Biodiesel is a great alternative to the standard oil used to heat a home.
 Depending on your system, you may be able to switch to biodiesel without having to make any modifications to your system.
-Biodiesel is cleaner to burn than petroleum, making it more efficient to use in the wintertime.
+Biodiesel burns cleaner and more efficiently than conventional petroleum, reducing your home’s environmental impact during the winter.

-Build and use a solar oven to bake outdoors and save energy.
+Consider using a solar oven to bake with.
 A solar oven is very easy to make.
 All you need is a window, a piece of foil and a sturdy box.
-This oven uses only solar energy and can reach cooking temperatures in excess of 300 degrees.
+These types of oven can become very hot with adequate sunlight, and cook some foods without any additional energy source.

 Keep track of your watt usage.
 Use gadgets such as Kill-A-Watt or Watt Minder and figure out what your consumption is and where it is coming from.
 You can plug in various devices into these devices and see how much energy that item uses for periods of time including a hour, month, and even a year.
 You’ll be able to calculate how much each appliance costs you in electricity and replace those which are power hogs.

 Replace aging major appliances with ENERGY STAR appliances.
 Any Energy Star rated appliance guarantees better energy efficiency than an older one without the rating.
 This rating can promise anywhere from a 20-50% difference in energy costs, depending on the brand and the specific appliance.